gao-hongnan/omniverse/omniverse/linear_algebra/01_preliminaries/01-fields.md

 - The second triple $(\mathbb{F}, \times, 1)$ encapsulates the multiplication operation, where $\times$ is the multiplication operation, and $1$ is the multiplicative identity.

-This format clearly distinguishes the two fundamental operations (addition and multiplication) and their respective identities, encapsulating the essence of a field in a more mathematically conventional and rigorous way.

 ```{list-table} Definition of a Field
 :header-rows: 1